 Sullivan+Strumpf has announced the representation of acclaimed ceramicist Lynda Draper.
 Based in Illawarra, Draper was recently recognised in a landmark survey of one hundred of the world’s most important ceramic and clay artists (Vitamin C – Clay and Ceramic in Contemporary Art, Phaidon 2017).
 Draper is currently Head of Ceramics at the National Art School.

 Draper constantly pushes the technical limits and conventional aesthetics of ceramics with her skeletal constructions.
-Her work explores the intersection between dreams and reality.
-The phenomenon of the metaphysical and pareidolia or sublime coincidence strongly influence her work.
-The creation of art bridges the gap between these two worlds.
-Her subconscious comes across in fragments of memory, culture, environment and ghosts which are portrayed in her spindly ceramic forms.
+Her work explores the intersection between dreams and reality, the phenomenon of the metaphysical and pareidolia or sublime coincidence.
+Her art bridges the gap between these worlds as her subconscious comes across in fragments of memory, culture, environment; ghosts which are portrayed in her spindly ceramic forms.
 Her work is playful and invites childlike and fantastical contemplation of another realm.